 Hard Rock is actively engaged in online gambling as well, with its first online casino and sportsbook opening in New Jersey.
 The company’s land-based operations in other states and partnerships with groups such as the Gaming Innovation Group (GiG), the Kindred Group, and Bet365 will serve Hard Rock well as it extends its digital footprint in the United States.

 - Established: 2012

 - Corporate website

-DraftKings launched in 2012 as a fledgling fantasy sports website, but now operates as one of the country’s biggest digital-first gaming companies.
-DraftKings today is involved in sports betting and online casinos games in addition to running the largest daily fantasy site in the world.
+DraftKings launched in 2012 as a fledgling fantasy sports website but now operates as one of the country’s biggest digital-first gaming companies.
+DraftKings today is involved in sports betting and online casino games in addition to running the largest daily fantasy site in the world.

 The 2018 Supreme Court decision to overturn the federal sports betting prohibition prompted DraftKings to move beyond its daily fantasy roots and become an actual sportsbook after launching mobile betting and casino games in New Jersey.
 Moving beyond New Jersey, DraftKings has a partnership in place with Caesars Entertainment to offer online gaming in states where Caesars has a physical presence.